nilesh2014/DataBaseLab/README.md

 # DataBaseLab
-Check for Serializability, cascaded rollbacks and recoverability
+Given a concurrent schedule check if it is serializable, cascaded rollback free and recoverable.